bevy-cheatbook/bevy-cheatbook/src/3d/gltf.md

 GLTF **Textures** (images) can be embedded inside the GLTF file, or stored externally in separate image files alongside it.
-For example, you can have your textures as separate PNG or JPEG files for ease of development, or package them all inside the GLTF file for ease of distribution.
+For example, you can have your textures as separate PNG/JPEG/KTX2 files for ease of development, or package them all inside the GLTF file for ease of distribution.
 In Bevy, GLTF textures are loaded as Bevy [`Image`][bevy::Image] assets.